How to develop a marketing strategy

-- Marketing mix: the combination of all the marketing tools you are going to use to communicate your benefits to your customers, including and for example: advertising, PR, word of mouth, distribution channels, pricing, promotion, which products you'll sell to them, display in a shop, website, and so on.
+- Marketing mix: the combination of all the marketing tools you are going to use to communicate your benefits to your customers.
+For example: advertising, PR, word of mouth, distribution channels, pricing, promotion, which products you'll sell to them, display in a shop, website, and so on.

-- Remembering four P's can be useful when you're putting your marketing mix together: Product, Placing, Pricing, Promotion.
+- Remembering four P's can be useful when you're putting your marketing mix together: Product, Placing, Pricing and Promotion.

 The marketing plan

 - Having developed your strategy, you can now write it into a marketing plan.